mivation/salesforce-integration/README.md

 * Activity Type (String)
     * This field is used by Leaderboard Legends to determine which points to assign.
 In this case we use `case-closed`.
 * Void?
 (Bool)
-    * This boolean is used to determine wether or not this record should add or deduct to a users points.
+    * This boolean is used to determine whether or not this record should add or deduct to a users points.
 This is typically used in events where an activity no longer qualifies.
 In our case example we support voids on re-opened cases.

 ## Void Configuration
 In this screenshot you can see that after sending the information to the Gateway we also set a field called Previously Closed.
 In this example, we set this to true on every Case closed because if it does re-open we want to make sure that Case does not count as an additional point towards that user.